CESNET/eduroam-icinga/doc/icinga2_setup.md

 ### Package versions

-We noticed, that in icinga-users mailing list several people complained about errors when using newest icinga2 packages from official icinga repositories.
+We noticed, that in icinga-users mailing list several people complained about errors when using newest Icinga 2 packages from official icinga repositories.
 Although we did not encouner any problems, we decided to mark all related packages as held.
 This ensured that when upgrading packages, these will stay on currently installed version.
 Marking packages for hold is done by: